atharvatamta/CRUD-app-using-flask/README.md

-# 🗂️ ONGC Digital Backup Register System
+# 🗂️ CRUD APP WITH USER LOGIN FUNCTIONALITY

-This project digitizes ONGC's current physical register system used to log data backups.
 It provides a web-based interface for secure login, role-based access, and management of backup records — streamlining the process of tracking backup activities, eliminating the need for manual registers.

 ---